Phillies use seven-run inning to beat Braves

 The Phillies already led 1-0 before Aaron Altherr, the first batter in the Phillies' fifth, launched a home run into the second deck of the left field seats.
 He hit another solo homer in the eighth inning, his 16th of the season.

+Mackanain moved Altherr down to seventh in the order because of his history against Teheran (1-for-12 with seven strikeouts).
+But the Phillies' top hitter still produced.

+"(Phillies hitting coach Matt) Stairs got on me for that," Mackanin said.
+"He said, 'How do you hit a guy seventh who hits two home runs?'"

-Teheran slammed his glove into the mound after Altherr's first homer, but things only got worse for the 26-year-old righty.
+Teheran slammed his glove into the mound after Altherr's first homer, but things only got worse for the 26-year-old right-hander.
 Cameron Rupp, the next batter, crushed a 421-foot homer to left-center field to make it 3-0.
+It was Rupp's third homer in two games.

 A few batters later, Freddy Galvis shot a line drive to right field, which got under the glove of a diving Nick Markakis.
 Ty Kelly easily scored on the triple, and so did Galvis after Brandon Phillips' relay throw got away from third baseman Freddie Freeman.

-With two outs, Odubel Herrera singled and Tommy Joseph brought him home with the third home run of the inning and his 16th of the season.
+With two outs, Tommy Joseph delivered the knockout blow to Teheran.
+Joseph hit a three-run homer, his 16th home run of the season, which scored Nick Williams and Odubel Herrera.

-Teheran was pulled after the Joseph homer and was charged with eight earned runs on seven hits in 4 2/3 innings.
-It was the fourth time this season Teheran has given up at least seven runs in a start, and his ERA jumped from 4.67 to 5.09.
+Teheran was pulled after the Joseph homer and was charged with eight earned runs and seven hits in 4 2/3 innings.
+It was the fourth time this season that Teheran has given up at least seven runs in a start, and his ERA jumped from 4.67 to 5.09.

+"I was kind of hoping he'd get Joseph out and we'd cut our losses with four and stay in the ballgame," Braves manager Brian Snitker said of Teheran.
+"The wheels fell off there a little bit."

-The Braves could not get any run support for Teheran off Thompson, whose three previous appearances for the Phillies this season came out of the bullpen in May.
+The Braves could not get any run support for Teheran against Thompson, whose three previous appearances for the Phillies this season came out of the bullpen in May.
+He found out he would be on the mound about 30 minutes before throwing the first pitch.

+"I really didn't have time for much," he said.
+"I just grabbed my stuff and went out there and got ready."

 Thompson did have previous experience as a major league starter.
 He made 10 starts for the Phillies at the end of the 2016 season, posting a 3-6 record with a 5.70 ERA.

-Note: EditorsNote: adding Hellickson trade in sixth graph